 GoPro's PEG ratio

 GoPro's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.0108.
-A low ratio can be interpreted as meaning the stocks offer better value, while a higher ratio can be interpreted as meaning the stocks offer worse value.
+A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

-GoPro's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$52.3 million.
+GoPro's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $93.7 million.

 The EBITDA is a measure of a GoPro's overall financial performance and is widely used to measure a its profitability.